MohamedNasser-ASU/LV_Solo_Mission/README.md

 ### HAL Functions Used

 - `HAL_GPIO_TogglePin()` — UM1850, GPIO section, page 228, used it to toggle the state of PC13
-- `HAL_Delay()` — UM1850, HAL system driver section, page 50, used it to make a 500ms delay
+- `HAL_Delay()` — UM1850, HAL initialization section, page 32, used it to make a 500ms delay

 ---